 rockley beach in barbados vewed from The Richard Haynes Boardwalk

-Rockley Beach or Accra Beach as seen from The Richard Haynes Boardwalk | Anja On Adventure
+Rockley or Accra as seen from The Richard Haynes Boardwalk | Anja On Adventure

 Worthing Beach

+It is one of the best swimming beaches in Barbados for families.
 Before the reef, the water is calm and suitable for kids and beginner swimmers.
 A bit further out there is a coral reef, great for snorkeling.

 best beaches in barbados for swimming